vbuterin/pybitcointools/README.md

 * pubtoaddr            : (pubkey) -> address
 * privkey_to_address   : (privkey) -> address
 * privtoaddr           : (privkey) -> address
-* sign                 : (tx, i, privkey) -> create digital signature of tx with privkey and add to input i
+* sign                 : (txobj, i, privkey) -> create digital signature of tx with privkey and add to input i
-* signall              : (tx, privkey) -> create digital signature of tx with privkey for all inputs
+* signall              : (txobj, privkey) -> create digital signature of tx with privkey for all inputs
 * history              : (address) -> tx history of an address
 * unspent              : (address, etc) -> unspent outputs for an addresses
 * pushtx               : (hex or bin tx) -> push a transaction to the blockchain